Ministry of National Planning and Development Coordination (Solomon Islands)

 The Ministry of National Planning and Development Coordination (MNPDC) is one of the government ministries in the Solomon Islands government.
 It has primary responsibility in enabling the government to develop and implement development strategies on a national level.

 MNPDC is also responsible for implementing the National Development Strategy 2016-2035, and coordinates disaster recovery efforts when needed.

 Organisation

-MNPDC consists of the following five Divisions:
+MNPDC consists of the following seven Divisions: